 So, when things start to heat up in the kitchen, open a window or door to let some of that outside air in.
 Even if it’s cold outside, just keeping the window open for a few minutes can help to freshen up the air indoors.

 And if you’d like to keep the air in your home free from ALL TYPES of indoor pollutants, you may want to consider investing in an Austin Air HealthMate Plus.
-Its carbon and True HEPA filter will keep the air in your home clean and safe this Christmas, and all year round.
+Its carbon and True Certified HEPA Material filter will keep the air in your home clean and safe this Christmas, and all year round.

 For more on the HealthMate Plus, take a look at this.